Confessionalization/Figure-1/README.md

-# Confessionalization-of-the-Medieval-Middle-East
+# Confessionalization of the Medieval Middle East: Occurences of "confession" (broad, metonymical sense as a synonym of "religion" or a religious group) in orientalist journals, 1840–2019

-The table offers all references articles from the journals DI, ZDMG, and RAS with occurrences of "confession" in the broad sense, as summarized in Figure 1 in the article
+The following include three tables, each dedicated to one of the orientalist journals with all references articles from the journals DI, ZDMG, and RAS with occurrences of "confession" in the broad sense, as summarized in Figure 1 in the article

 | Zeitschrift der Deutschen Morgenländischen Gesellschaft |                  |                       |                                                                                                                                                                                                                                                                                                                                                               |
 | ------------------------------------------------------- | ---------------- | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |